 Collier voters have the opportunity to vote for one of two candidates for County Judge in the upcoming election: Blake Adams or Jim Moon.

-In this post, I’ll explain what a county judge does, share what I learned about the candidates through online research, in meetings with both candidates, and from conversations with community leaders and members of the legal community, and then say how I will vote.
+In this post, I’ll explain what a county judge does, and share what I learned about the candidates through online research, in meetings with both candidates, and from conversations with community leaders and members of the legal community.

 What does a county judge do?